darlean-io/darlean.ts/examples/src/oracle/5_follow_me/readme.md

             const topic = context.id[0];
             const k = topic ? knowledge?.[topic] : undefined;
             const p = context.persistence<Knowledge>('oracle.fact.knowledge');
+            // Derive a persistable instance with the provided default knowledge const persistable = p.persistable(['knowledge'], undefined, k ?? {});
             // Create a reference to the controller (when we are a follower -- which is when our id contains more than 1 part) const controller =
                 context.id.length > 1 ? context.portal.retrieve<IOracleActor>(ORACLE_ACTOR, [context.id[0]]) : undefined;
             // Create the refresh timer that the follower actor uses to refresh its data from the controller const timer = context.newVolatileTimer();
-            // Create and return a new OracleActor instance with the provided persistence, controller. timer and knowledge return new OracleActor(p, controller, timer, k);
+            // Create and return a new OracleActor instance with the provided persistable, controller and timer return new OracleActor(persistable, controller, timer);
         }
     },
 ```